Location

 Changing Storage for a New Gas Type

-When you are changing your storage from one gas type to another (such as aerosols to LPG or flammable gases to toxic gases), you must ensure that not only the hazard controls (restraints, chains) are altered – but that the store does not have any residue that could spark a hazard.
+When you are changing your storage from one gas type to another (such as aerosols to LPG or flammable gases to toxic gases), you must ensure that not only the adjustable shelving and chains suit your needs – but that the store does not have any residue that could spark a hazard.

 Check your Safety Data Sheet for the accidental release clean up methods, and apply this clean up strategy to your Gas Bottle Store – Premium Range.
 After you have ensured that your gas store is clean and free from residue, you will then change out the hazard controls (also wiped down and free of residue).
 You’ll also have to change the signage to suit your new gas division.